HomeSite Map

 Most recollections of these January sessions were negative.
 “It was just weird vibes,” George recalled, adding, “It was just too difficult.
 There were just too many limitations based upon our being together for so long...it was frustrating.”
 John related: “We couldn't get into it.
 It was just a dreadful, dreadful feeling at Twickenham Studio.
 You couldn't make music at eight in the morning, in a strange place with people filming you, and colored lights.”
 Ringo adds: “The days were long, and it could be boring, and Twickenham just wasn't really conducive to any great atmosphere.
 It was just a big barn.”
 Even after moving to their own Apple basement studio, the atmosphere was not the best.
 “By the time it had been made into a studio, it was covered all over, and made into a crappy place with polystyrene ceilings.”

 While legend has it that this was the most miserable experience in Beatles' history, an approximate 475 rolls of film that were shot during this month prove otherwise, at lease at times.
-Much of the footage reveals the four Beatles having a good degree of fun rehashing old material, humorously batting around new arrangement ideas, and generally clowning around.
+As seen in the 2021 "Get Back" documentary series, much of the footage reveals the four Beatles having a good degree of fun rehashing old material, humorously batting around new arrangement ideas, and generally clowning around.
 Many tense segments were purposely included in the resulting “Let It Be” movie to add a bit of shock value.
 After all was said and done, however, good and bad times included, the result was a set of songs that have stood the test of time, including three US #1 hits.

 Recording The Album